geg2102/nvim-python-repl/README.md

 ### Keymaps

-In normal mode, default keymapping for sending a treesitter object is set to `<leader>n`.
+There are no keymaps by default.
+As an example, one could create a keymap in normal mode on `<leader>n` that executes `SendPyObject` to send a treesitter object.
 The command will send the smallest semantic unit at the cursor.
 If the cursor is somewhere within an expression, the expression will be sent, even if the expression is within a function.
 If the cursor is on the function definition, the entire function will be sent.
 If it is on a class definition, the entire class will be sent.

-In visual mode, `<leader>n` sends visual selection to repl.
+With a similar keymap in visual mode, `<leader>n` sends visual selection to repl.

-Default keymapping for sending the entire buffer is `<leader>nr`.
+A keymapping for sending the entire buffer could be `<leader>nr`.

 ```
 vim.api.nvim_set_keymap('n', [your keymap], ":SendPyObject<CR>", {noremap=true, silent=true})